Sebana02/Sebana02/README.md

 ## 📌 Featured Projects

 - **[Sparky](https://github.com/Sebana02/Sparky)** – A Discord bot designed to be an easy-to-use, customizable solution for your servers.
 It's perfect for friend groups, offering a variety of fun and useful commands that enhance chat and community interaction.
-Developed in **JavaScript** and currently being translated into **TypeScript**.
+Developed in **JavaScript** originally and translated into **TypeScript**.

 - **[Separity](https://github.com/XupappInc/Separity)** – A 3D game engine programmed from scratch using **C++**, libraries, and partially driven by data using **Lua**.
   - **[Crazy-U](https://github.com/XupappInc/CrazyU)** – A fast-paced 3D third-person game where players drive a bus through busy streets, picking up passengers at various stops.
 It uses the **Separity** engine and is programmed in **Lua**.